typst-community/guidelines/src/chapters/api/interoperability.typ

   // unreachable to anyone outside this module let truly-internal() = { ... }

-  // public and stable by virture of its "re-export" let func() = { ... }
+  // public and stable by virtue of its "re-export" let func() = { ... }

   func